 Two Semester Course: 20 SACE Credits Preferred Preparation: Successful completion of one Stage 1 Drama course.
+A willingness, enthusiasm and availability to participate in all rehearsals and performances is essential.

 Drama is a dynamic, collaborative subject, stemming from experimentation that involves intuition and analysis.
 Students analyse scripts and other texts, performances, and their own learning.
 Drama enables the students to explore the skills and understanding to generate creative and imaginative solutions to the challenge of staging theatrical works.